Erika Hayasaki

 I started getting into these hour-long, deeply personal and often philosophical conversations with complete strangers about intimate details, lifelong struggles and epiphanies in their lives just off that little blank box.
 That was a particularly fun story as well.

-— Monica Luhar: UCI Literary Journalism Program graduate. editor for savvy @savings | former @kcet @vice @indiawest @kpcc @nbcnews @aol
+— Monica Luhar: UCI Literary Journalism Program graduate.
+Formerly @kcet @vice @indiawest @kpcc @nbcnews @aol

 Finding story ideas isn’t always an easy task.
 It involves an immense amount of pre-reporting, researching, and going out into the field to find valuable sources that can help frame and provide context for your story.
 I’ve compiled a few tips that have helped me from hitting roadblocks during the pitching and story hunting process: